How To Choose And Use The Best Capo Type For Your Guitar

-A capo is wonderful tool for guitar players as you can change the key of a song and use the same chord shapes.
-Predominately capos are used on an acoustic guitar however, there are plenty of electric players now using them to get that open chord position sound and to play certain solo patterns associated with open chords.
+A capo is a wonderful tool for guitar players, as you can change the key of a song and use the same chord shapes.
+Predominately capos are used on an acoustic guitar, however, there are plenty of electric players now using them to get that open chord position sound and to play certain solo patterns associated with open chords.
 There’s a certain wonderful jangle and shimmer to open guitar chords.
-As a plus, playing full bar chords when using a capo is a relief as the capo clamps down all the strings at the same level as the frets thus making playing bar chords bearable for those with hand strength issues.
+As a plus, playing full bar chords when using a capo is a relief as the capo clamps down all the strings at the same level as the frets, thus making playing bar chords bearable for those with hand strength issues.

 Illustrated in the photo are three basic capo styles:

 (A.) Spring-Loaded/Clamp On capos are the most popular because they are inexpensive, and they are easy to store on the headstock when not in use.
 Some tone purist suggests not to clamp capos on the headstock because it hampers the vibration and sound of your guitar.
 I tested this notion with my capo on the headstock while picking a few notes, and I did detect some minor degradation to the sound.
 The same theory can be said about clamp on tuners.

 (B.) Yoke Style capos tend to work better than spring-loaded/clamp on capos because the pressure is placed on all the strings in the center evenly by the rear design.
 Also, with the yoke style capos you can place it behind the nut when not in use, which is very convenient.